sunschong/Zendesk-Challenge/README.md

 It is restricted to accessing the subdomain https://schong.zendesk.com only.
 To access your own domain, you would have to modify the url in ticketview.py to represent the subdomain you want to access (ex. https://{your-subdomain}.zendesk.com/api/v2/tickets.json).
 You would also need to modify the credentials needed, such as email or password.

 # Setup
 Python is needed to run the program.
 If you don't have python installed, visit https://www.python.org/downloads/ and download the latest version.
+Run it to install on your computer.

 Save the file in a directory that you want to work from as you will need to connect to the directory in the terminal or command prompt in order to run it.

 # Instructions
 1. Open up your terminal and make sure you are connected to the directory where ticketview.py is located.
 To change directories use the command cd.

-    Ex. if ticketview.py is in a folder called projects that's on your desktop, type cd desktop/projects to connect to the projects folder.
+    Ex. if ticketview.py is in a folder called projects that's on your desktop, type cd desktop/projects on the command line to connect to the projects folder.

     For Windows, use '\\' instead of '/' Ex. cd desktop\projects.